Grand jury indicts man on capital murder for El Paso attack

 The recent mass violence has fueled anger among gun control and immigration advocates, and caused political blowback.

-Texas Gov. Greg Abbott acknowledged weeks after the attack that “mistakes were made ” when he sent a fundraising mailer encouraging supporters to “take matters into our own hands” and “DEFEND” Texas.
-Abbott has pledged to invest in a domestic terrorism taskforce and has suggested he would support an expansion of firearm background checks.
-He has resisted calls to regulate the sale of military-style rifles like the one authorities say Crusius used in El Paso.
+Abbott acknowledged weeks after the attack that “mistakes were made ” when he sent a fundraising mailer encouraging supporters to “take matters into our own hands” and “DEFEND” Texas.
+He has resisted calls from Democrats to convene an emergency special session to vote on new gun-control measures, and a list of firearm safety recommendations he released Thursday didn’t include a push for mandatory background checks of private gun sales.

 Texas Lt.
-Gov. Dan Patrick drew the ire of the NRA last week after expressed support for background checks.
+Gov. Dan Patrick drew the ire of the Nat ional Rifle Association last week after expressing support for background checks.

+Abbott said lawmakers should instead focus on making voluntarily background checks easier for private sellers.Democrats and gun-control groups criticized Abbott’s recommendations as insufficient.

+Bleiberg reported from Dallas.
+Associated Press writer Paul J. Weber in Austin contributed to this report.